Jaybit0/JtexCore/doc/readme.md

 use amssymb
 ```

 Note that this header is only recognized if it is the first element in the document.
-However, you are able to write comments that will be transferred to the output LaTex-document.
+However, you are able to write comments that will be transferred to the output LaTeX-document.

 ## Body

-The body contains the content that should be converted to LaTex-code.
-You are able to utilize any Syntax elements recognized in LaTex.
+The body contains the content that should be converted to LaTeX-code.
+You are able to utilize any Syntax elements recognized in LaTeX.
 Additionally, you are able to write [Jtex-commands](#commands).

 ## Commands